cstl-kaist/cs473-2025-fall/topicpresentation.md

 <!-- TOC --><a name="submit"></a>
 ## How do I submit?
-Here's a timeline for a Mon (Wed) presentation:
+Here's a timeline for a Tue (Thu) presentation:
-* Thu (Mon) night: Email your **lesson plan** in PDF by 11:59pm two days before class, which would be Thursday (if presenting on Mon) or Monday (if presenting on Wed).
+* Fri (Tue) night: Email your **lesson plan** in PDF by 11:59pm two days before class, which would be Friday (if presenting on Tue) or Tuesday (if presenting on Thu).
 This is to give you enough time to iterate on your plan and get feedback or help from the course staff.
 Please cc all your team members in the email.
-* Fri (Tue) noon: Prof sends you **feedback** on the lesson plan.
+* Mon (Wed) noon: Prof sends you **feedback** on the lesson plan.
-* Fri (Tue) night: Send your **(tentative) slides** by 11:59pm the night before your presentation.
+* Mon (Wed) night: Send your **(tentative) slides** by 11:59pm the night before your presentation.
 All examples and activity design should be finalized.
 Minor tweaks can be made until the class.
 This is to ensure that Prof can better sync his part of the class with the presentation.
-* Right before class: Join the Zoom early (at least 10 mins) to check your audio, video, and screen setup.
+* Right before class: Come to class early (at least 10 mins) to check your audio, video, and screen setup.
 * Mon (Wed) after class: Email your **final presentation slides and activity document**, both in PDF, by 11:59pm the day of your presentation.
 Your slides will be posted on the course website.

 <!-- TOC --><a name="lesson"></a>